 It's sometimes useful to clone an existing configuration profile within Lifecycle Manager.
 This is required in order to update the DSE version during manual upgrades, and can also be useful when creating variations of an existing config when you don't want to modify the original.
-Support for graphically cloning configuration profiles is planned in OPSC-6428, but in the meantime it must be done manually.
+Support for cloning configuration profiles was completed in OPSC-6428 and is available in OpsCenter 6.5.0 and greater, but users of OpsCenter 6.1.x and lower must clone configuration profiles manually.

 If you know all of the settings that you wish to modify, creating a new configuration profile in the web-interface is a viable method of cloning, and is the easiest method to occassionally clone a configuration profile containing only a few customized settings.

 If you don't remember all the settings that you wish to customize, if there are a large number of them, or if you want to automate the cloning process because you do it frequently, the API is the best method to clone configuration profiles.
 The steps below will demonstrate how to clone configuration profiles using the command-line tool 'curl', though any http client that can craft GET and POST requests can be used.
 Piping output through json_pp or another json formatter is optional, but can make reading and editing the json content much easier.